Updated May 2026

 Three adjustments are necessary:

 Substitution effects.
 Most spending at Blazers games and arena events comes from Portland-area residents who would spend that money on other local entertainment if the Blazers did not exist.
-A family that spends $200 at a Blazers game would likely spend a comparable amount at restaurants, movies, concerts, or other local businesses.
 The Brookings Institution, the St. Louis Federal Reserve, and the National Bureau of Economic Research have all concluded that stadium-related spending largely substitutes for other local spending rather than creating net new economic activity.
-A 2017 survey by the University of Chicago's Booth School found that 83% of a panel of eminent economists (including seven Nobel laureates) agreed that stadium subsidies are unlikely to generate benefits exceeding their costs.
+A 2017 survey by the University of Chicago’s Booth School found that 83% of a panel of eminent economists agreed that stadium subsidies are unlikely to generate benefits exceeding their costs.

 Revenue leakage.
 A substantial share of Blazers-related revenue leaves the Portland metropolitan area.
-NBA player salaries for the Blazers' roster totaled approximately $170–190 million in the 2024–25 season.
+NBA player salaries totaled approximately $170–190 million in the 2024–25 season.
 Many players maintain primary residences outside Oregon and spend a significant portion of their income out of state.
-NBA league-office revenue sharing also sends money out of Portland.
-Visiting team players pay Oregon income tax on game-day earnings, but their spending in Portland during brief visits is minimal.

 The renovation question vs. the existence question.
-The $670 million figure reflects the economic activity of the Blazers' presence in Portland.
-But the relevant question for evaluating SB 1501 is not whether the Blazers generate economic activity—they clearly do—but whether the public subsidy for the renovation generates a positive return.
-The Blazers' economic activity exists because the team plays in Portland, not because of who pays for the building upgrades.
-If Dundon funded the renovation privately (as the Warriors' ownership did with the $1.4 billion Chase Center), the economic activity would be identical.
+The $670 million figure reflects the economic activity of the Blazers’ presence in Portland.
+But the relevant question for evaluating SB 1501 is whether the public subsidy for the renovation generates a positive return.
+If Dundon funded the renovation privately, the economic activity would be identical.

 ComponentEstimateNotes